Cloumeau/Cloumeau/README.md

 ## 👋 About Me

-Senior Devops Engineer at Fox Corporation with expertise in cloud infrastructure, DevOps, and full-stack development.
+Senior Devops Engineer at Fox Corporation with expertise in cloud infrastructure, DevOps, and backend development.
 Passionate about building scalable systems, automating workflows, and leveraging modern technologies to solve complex problems.

 **Location:** New York, NY
 **Education:** B.S.
 Computer Science - Villanova University